 Of course none of this is content that only Kendrick has covered; other rappers have been more-than-candid about sex, depression, and more.
 But Kendrick strikes a special chord.
 His messianic poetry juxtaposed with unpretentious honesty pierces right into my soul.
 And with the astounding number of analyses (aka “think pieces”) that always come in the wake of Kendrick Lamar projects, I’ve digested his writing so many times in so many ways…he feels like a part of me now.

 When DAMN. comes on, I hear him in my ears, but also inside my head.
 As his voice shifts characters within and between tracks I greet each one like a familiar relative.
 Sure, part of me wants to tell the world about all the gems in this album and its resulting cultural impact.
-Part of me wants to talk about this video of kids in Oakland dancing to “HUMBLE.”,
+Part of me wants to talk about this video of kids in Sacramento dancing to “HUMBLE.”,

 to comment on the genius and fearlessness behind his call-out of Geraldo and proclamation of the impending apocalypse…

 But I won’t.
 Sometimes we talk too motherfuckin much and kill the vibe.
 Better if you just feel it for yourself.